Cheat Sheet: What Are The Common Investment Products in Singapore?

 - You don’t need to be an active trader or spend a lot of time on investing.
 Simply, set up a simple regular investment plan which will set aside a sum of money to certain avenues for you to grow.

-- It is highly unlikely you will lose a big amount of money unless you ‘gamble’ and ‘speculate’ on certain stocks or take huge bets based on market talk
+- It is highly unlikely you will lose a big amount of money unless you ‘gamble’ and ‘speculate’ on certain stocks or take huge bets based on a market talk

 - Jump straight to the passive investment options in options (ETFs, Unit Trusts & Bonds) which require less time to manage your portfolio actively